What are the Principles of Management?

 Remuneration is the pay employees get for their service to the organization.
 The pay should be fair.

-By this principle, organizations should provide fair and marketable rewards to their employees.
+To this principle, organizations should provide fair and marketable rewards to their employees.
 The reward must be based on experiences, qualifications, productivity, and inflation rate.
 It must be transparent and competitive.

 Fair pay motivates employees to work better, increases satisfaction, and they stay longer in the organization.
 Organizations further should provide financial and non-financial benefits to their employees to boost their performance.